demisto/content/Packs/PrismaCloudCompute/Integrations/PaloAltoNetworks_PrismaCloudCompute/README.md

 4. On the left, select **Demisto** from the provider list.
 5. On the right, select the alert triggers.
 Alert triggers specify which alerts are sent to Cortex XSOAR.
 6. Click **Save** to save the alert profile.
-7. Make sure you configure the user role to be at least `auditor`
+7. Make sure you configure the user role to be at least `auditor`, otherwise you will not be able to fetch the alerts.

 ## Configure Prisma Cloud Compute on Cortex XSOAR